 From the beginning of 2018, I’ll start a lab on the ecology and evolution of (infectious) microbial ecosystems in the GELIFES in Groningen (NL).

-Stay tuned (also if interesting in a PhD position), more info will follow later.
+Stay tuned (also if interested in a PhD position), more info will follow later.

 We will organize a session on Microbial Darwinian Medicine in the next KNVM/NVMM Spring Meeting on Wednesday 28 March 2018 (11.00-12.30h).
 Updates and call for abstracts will follow later.